News|Articles|July 31, 2025

-College-Educated Pregnant Women More Likely to Receive COVID-19 Vaccine
+College-Educated Pregnant Women Are More Likely to Receive COVID-19 Vaccine

-Researchers in Kenya explored the vaccination behaviors among individuals with various socioeconomic or educational statuses.
+Researchers in Kenya explored vaccination behaviors among individuals of various socioeconomic or educational statuses.

-Pregnant women with a college education were more likely to receive a COVID-19 vaccination when compared with those who were not college educated, according to a study published in Vaccine.1 These findings support previous studies that have shown a positive correlation between vaccination and educational status.
+Pregnant women with a college education were more likely to receive a COVID-19 vaccination than those who were not college educated, according to study data published in Vaccine.1 These findings support those of previous studies that have shown a positive correlation between vaccination and educational status.

 READ MORE: Women With Hypoglycemia Prior to Pregnancy Are More Likely to Have Adverse Outcomes

-After several clinical trials as well as continuous research efforts to further improve them, COVID-19 vaccines have been deemed safe and effective for all individuals over 6 months of age.3 This includes all women who are pregnant, breastfeeding, trying to get pregnant, or expected to be pregnant in the future.
-Furthermore, highlighting its safety and effectiveness across pregnant populations, the vaccine has never been associated with any fertility issues among men or women.
+After several clinical trials and continuous research efforts to further improve them, COVID-19 vaccines have been deemed safe and effective for all individuals over 6 months of age.3 This includes all women who are pregnant, breastfeeding, trying to get pregnant, or expect to be pregnant in the future.
+Furthermore, regarding its safety and effectiveness, the vaccine has never been associated with any fertility issues among men or women.

 “In Kenya, pregnant and lactating women were initially considered ineligible for vaccination,” they continued.1 “Following global guidance and recommendations, an official social media post from the Kenya Ministry of Health on January 29, 2022, declared all COVID-19 vaccines safe for use for pregnant and breastfeeding women.”

 During a similar time period, the CDC released recommendations for pregnant women in the US to receive the COVID-19 vaccine,4 dispelling myths that it was not safe or effective in this population.
-However, despite the evidence and recommendations provided by experts and public health leaders around the world—like the CDC—researchers of the current study wanted to better understand sentiments of the public toward the COVID-19 vaccine.
+However, despite the evidence and recommendations provided by experts and public health leaders around the world—such as the CDC—researchers of the current study wanted to better understand public sentiments toward the vaccine.

 “Given the varying evidence of the role that socioeconomic factors can have on vaccine decision-making, we conducted this study to better understand the association between socioeconomic and educational status with vaccination attitudes and behaviors among pregnant women seeking health care services in 2 diverse clinics in Nairobi, Kenya,” they wrote.1

-With the study being conducted in Kenya’s capital city, Nairobi, researchers recruited pregnant women referred to 1 of 2 hospitals in the region: Aga Khan University Hospital (AKUH) and Pumwani Maternity Hospital (PMH).
+The study was conducted in Kenya’s capital city, Nairobi.
+Researchers recruited pregnant women referred to one of 2 hospitals in the region: Aga Khan University Hospital (AKUH) and Pumwani Maternity Hospital (PMH).
 Each participant was given a survey that detailed various characteristics, including vaccine history, potential COVID-19 doses, reasons for or against vaccination, attitudes toward the COVID-19 disease and vaccine, and general socioeconomic characteristics.

-The researchers’ final analysis included a total of 400 women (58% between 25 and 34 years old; 72% vaccinated) that completed surveys.
+The researchers’ final analysis included 400 women (58% aged between 25 and 34 years; 72% vaccinated) who completed surveys.
 Regarding the education splits explored in the study, 271 had at least a college education, and the remaining 129 participants were reported as having less than a college education.

-For the survey questions related to history with the COVID-19 vaccine, participants at AKUH and those with at least some college education were more likely to receive the vaccination compared with individuals at PMH and those with no college education, respectively.
-A greater portion of those that did not receive a college education (36.4%) were more likely not to be vaccinated than those with a college education (24.7%).
+For the survey questions related to history with the COVID-19 vaccine, participants at AKUH and those with at least some college education were more likely to have received the vaccination than individuals at PMH and those with no college education, respectively.
+A greater portion of those who did not receive a college education (36.4%) were more likely not to be vaccinated than those with a college education (24.7%).

 READ MORE: COVID-19 Resource Center